neylsoncrepalde/100-days-of-code/log.md

 **Thoughts:** The processing was made with QGIS.
 I have the intention to, one day, do it completely inside R (or Python).

 **Link to work:** Not deployed.

+### Day 36-37, March, 29-30, 2017

+**Today's Progress:** Doing data analysis and creating reports with RNotebook.

+**Thoughts:** The html output was ok but the pdf_document had some problems.
+After some digging, I found out that there was a missing latex package: texlive-lang.

+**Link to work:** Not deployed.